Overview

 Observing theme and mode changes

-For some use cases, it might be useful to change content or styling depending on the current theme or mode.
+For some use cases, it may be useful to change content or styling depending on the current theme or mode.

 The theme and mode properties of UIX.Theme are bound to reactive pointers and can be used in combination with effect and always to react to changes: